HydroclimateExtremesGroup/RainyDay/README_LocalBuild.md

 ## Required Files Structure

-Ensure you have the following files in your RainyDay directory:
+### Host Directory Structure
+Organize your files on your local machine as follows:

 ```
 RainyDay/